salimmayan/Sillystringz.Solution/README.md

 ## Description

 #### An MVC app built for _Dr.
-Sillystringz_ factory to help manage _Engineers_ and the _Machines_ they are licensed to fix.
-User is allowed to to add a list of engineers, a list of machines, and specify which engineers are licensed to repair which machines (implementation of many-to-many relationship between `Engineer`s and `Machine`s).
+Sillystringz's_ factory to help manage _Engineers_ and the _Machines_.  _Dr.
+Sillystringz_ is allowed to add a list of engineers, a list of machines, and specify which engineers are licensed to repair which machines (implementation of many-to-many relationship between `Engineer`s and `Machine`s).

 ### Implemented User Stories